Data Frames - Part 2

 • How can a bivariate quantity be explained?

-• When to use the correlation matrix?
+• When to use a correlation matrix?

 Objectives

-• Practise working with Pandas dataframes and Numpy arrays.
+• Practise working with Pandas DataFrames and NumPy arrays.

-• Bivariate analysis of Pandas dataframe / Numpy array.
+• Bivariate analysis of Pandas DataFrame / NumPy array.

 • The Pearson correlation coefficient (\(PCC\)).